ChalmersGU-AI-course/AI-lecture-slides/lecture8.md

 - What if some domains have more than one element after AC?

-- {:.fragment} We can resort to backtracking search:
+- We can resort to backtracking search:

     - Select a variable and a value using some heuristics
       (e.g., minimum-remaining-values, degree-heuristic, least-constraining-value)